 Contact hours daily: 4-5 hours (lectures, group assignments).
 Self-study daily: 4 hours (preparation and research).

-Participants will make an online final exam on the last day of the course.
+Participants can choose to make a final exam on the last day of the course or to participate in a group presentation with a pitch about a M&A proposal for a multinational company judged by a jury.
 Grading is based on a 10-point scale on the weighted sum of different elements.

 Prof. dr. Wilco J. Oostwouder | E: email@example.com | T: +31 (0)6 229 38 313

 Professor Assistant | E: firstname.lastname@example.org | T: +31 (0)68 28 599 51